 Smart Tools – Have you ever needed a ruler, compass, flashlight or even a bubble level while doing things?
 If so, Smart Tools is for you.
 I use it to hang photos on the wall, measure things in a pinch and more.

-Of course this is just the tip of the iceberg, but we’d consider these some of the best Android apps.
-As more and more are released that enable our smartphones to do incredible things, this list will be updated.
+Of course, this is just the tip of the iceberg, but we consider these some of the best Android apps.
+As more and more get released that enable our smartphones to do incredible things we will update our list.
 We hope these great apps help you do more on your phone.